Harshita-Kanal/My-JavaScript-and-Web-dev-Notes/README.md

 # My-JavaScript-Notes
-A repository which contains my JavaScript Notes :heart:
+A repository which contains my JavaScript Notes  :books: